 Animal feeding studies were not considered essential in this case because sufficient information had been provided about the genetic modification and the composition of the food.
+However, studies were submitted and no adverse effects were found in chickens or their products that consumed genetically modified corn.
 It can be concluded from the data provided that Bt-11 corn is nutritionally adequate.